10 dead as California fire becomes deadliest of year

 It was not immediately clear if the teen was counted among the 10 wildfire deaths or 16 missing persons reported so far by local authorities.

+Neighboring Oregon and Washington also have been besieged.
+Oregon Gov. Kate Brown said Friday "dozens of people" are missing from the large wildfires that have burned across the state.

+Brown made the announcement at a news briefing Friday afternoon, and said the reports of missing people come from blazes in southern Oregon near Medford and the northern part of the state near the state capital of Salem.

-The North Complex fire near the small city of Oroville that exploded in wind-driven flames earlier in the week was advancing more slowly Friday after the winds eased and smoke from the blaze shaded the area and lowered the temperature, allowing firefighters to make progress, authorities said.
+The North Complex fire near the small city of Oroville, California, that exploded in wind-driven flames earlier in the week was advancing more slowly Friday after the winds eased and smoke from the blaze shaded the area and lowered the temperature, authorities said.

-However, the smoke made for poor visibility and fire helicopters couldn't fly Thursday.

-Throughout the state, red flag warnings of extreme fire danger because of hot, dry weather or gusty winds were lifted.
+Gov. Gavin Newsom toured the fire-ravaged region Friday and strongly asserted that climate change was evident and pledged to redouble efforts to “decarbonize" the economy.

+“The debate is over around climate change.
+Just come to the state of California, observe it with your own eyes," he said, citing the hottest August in state history, 14,000 dry lightning strikes in three days, record-breaking temperatures, drought and millions of dead trees.

 On Thursday, Butte County sheriff's Capt.
 Derek Bell said seven bodies were discovered, boosting the death toll to 10 in two days.
 At least four people with critical burns were hospitalized.